Note: this is a horror story containing graphic content that may not be suitable for everyone. Reader and listener discretion is advised.

-In the morning, Junie woke up to Mari shouting at her and shaking her.
+In the morning, June woke up to Mari shouting at her and shaking her.

 “Junie, we gotta go downstairs to the room.”

-“I don’t wanna go there,” said Junie, still half asleep.
+“I don’t wanna go there,” said June, still half asleep.

 “Junie, we gotta go down there now and take your suitcase.”

-“I don’t ever wanna go down their again,” said Junie, trying to wave the girl away.
+“I don’t ever wanna go down their again,” said June, trying to push the girl away.

-“It’s the cops, Junie, the cops are coming.
+“It’s the cops, Junie, the cops are coming up the road.
 If you stay up here, they’re gonna find you.
 If we go to the room, they’ll never find us.”

 “Oh fuck,” he said, “somebody must have recognized you at the Piggly Wiggly.
 I’ll go take care of them.”

-When he got up from the floor and climbed the stairs, Junie and Mari sat down on the bed, Junie right in the middle but Mari just sitting on metal edge frame.
-The girl was giggling.
+June and Mari sat down on the bed, June placed herself right in the middle but Mari sat on the very edge of the metal frame.
+The little girl was giggling.

 “You’re sittin’ right in the middle of my Daddy and I don’t think he likes it very much.”